 How does the Rational method compare to the SCS method?
 If you’re a civil engineer involved in stormwater modeling, at some point you’ve asked yourself this age-old question.
 When one jurisdiction favors the Rational method, and another jurisdiction favors the SCS.
 Some allow both.
 Some prefer the Modified Rational method.
 It’s a valid question.
 So which is correct?
 Which method should I use?

-After an internet search you’ll find many articles comparing these methodologies that basically conclude one produces more volume than the other and more volume means a conservative analysis.
+After an internet search you’ll find many articles comparing these methodologies, from a theoretical viewpoint, that basically conclude one produces more volume than the other and more volume means a conservative analysis.
 Bigger is better, right?

 Okay.
 So what?
-A better question is, “How do these methods affect my detention pond design?”
+A better question focuses on the practical viewpoint, “How do these methods affect my detention pond designs?”
 Most assume their final designed detention pond will be much, much larger using the higher-volume method, the SCS, a.k.a.
 NRCS.

 We set out to find an answer to this question by actually comparing the Rational against the SCS method in a hypothetical pre- and post-development scenario.
-The Basin Model is shown below.
+The Basin Model schematic in Hydrology Studio is shown below.

 We started out by setting some ground rules and data inputs with a goal to minimize the variables by holding as many features constant as we can.